Second Winscombe Art Group Class, 28 February 2020

 The second technique is subtractive charcoal drawing, where you rub charcoal over the whole page, then erase the charcoal with putty rubbers and other differently sized erasers (a rubber on the end of a pencil is good for finer lines) to reveal your subject, focusing on the light.
 Have a look at the amazing South African artist William Kentridge's videos to see how you can use this technique to the max

 Shown here are two of Winscombe Art Group's wonderful charcoal drawings from yesterday, a study of tropical fruit and an amaryllis.
-Huge thanks to Alison and Shirley for letting me show you their work
+Huge thanks to Alison and Shirley for letting me show you their work.
+Some gorgeous pastel work is also shown

 The artists gave me positive feedback and asked me to do more sessions in July.
 Roll on watercolour underpainting and pastels next Tuesday!